Kota Bharu: Government

 Kota Bharu Municipal Council, officially known as the Islamic City of Kota Bharu Municipal Council (Majlis Perbandaran Kota Bharu Bandar Raya Islam, MPKB-BRI, Jawi: مجليس ڤربندرن كوتا بهارو بندراي اسلام) and formerly known as the Kota Bharu Town Council (Majlis Bandaran Kota Bharu) from 1936 until 1971 and the Kota Bharu Town Board (Lembaga Bandaran Kota Bharu) from 1971 until 1978, is the local authority of Kota Bharu.

 Demographics

 The vast majority of Kota Bharu's population is ethnically Kelantanese Malay.
 The language spoken in Kota Bharu is Kelantan Malay dialect.
 There is also a fairly large Chinese population.

 Religion

 Kota Bharu town's population is 93% Muslim, with the remainder consisting of Buddhists, Hindus and Christians.
 The predominantly urban local Chinese community mainly practices Buddhism.

+Kota Bharu was declared an Islamic city on Saturday, 1 October 2005 at 10pm by the Sultan of Kelantan, DYMM Sultan Ismail Petra ibni al-Marhum Sultan Yahya Petra at the Sultan Mohammed IV Stadium.
+The inauguration was accompanied by a fireworks display as an inauguration gimmick and performances of poetry, dikir barat, nasyid and singing by special guests, namely Mawi, M. Nasir, Halim Yazid, Kumpulan Rabbani and Akhil Hayy.
+The inauguration was also witnessed by thousands of attendees who had to watch on screens installed in several places around Kota Bharu.

+After the inauguration, the Kota Bharu Municipal Council (MPKB) was renamed the Islamic City of Kota Bharu Municipal Council (MPKB-BRI).

+However, this declaration did not mean that the city of Kota Bharu had received the status of a city like others, but simply called Kota Bharu a city with Islamic characteristics.

 Culture

 The Kelantanese culture is highly distinctive as compared to other states of Malaysia but also with some influences from Thailand due to its geographical proximity.